What Did Cedric Robinson Mean by Racial Capitalism?

-This essay is the introduction to Boston Review's new print issue, Forum I, titled Race Capitalism Justice.
+This essay is the introduction to Boston Review's print issue, Race Capitalism Justice.
 Inspired by Cedric Robinson's work on racial capitalism, this themed issue is a critical handbook for racial justice in the age of Trump.
 Order your copy today.

 Cedric J. Robinson’s passing this summer at the age of seventy-five went virtually unnoticed.
 Professor emeritus of political science and black studies at the University of California, Santa Barbara, and arguably one of the most original political theorists of his generation, no major U.S. newspaper determined that Robinson’s passing merited even a single paragraph.
 Although he deliberately avoided the pitfalls of intellectual celebrity, his influence was greater than perhaps he may have realized.
 Today’s insurgent black movements against state violence and mass incarceration call for an end to “racial capitalism” and see their work as part of a “black radical tradition”—terms associated with Robinson’s work.

 Cedric Robinson’s critique anticipated the political currents in contemporary movements such as Occupy Wall Street and Black Lives Matter.